TA-Lib/ta-lib-python/README.md

 Take a look at the value of the 'inputs' key.
 There's only one input price variable, 'prices', and its value is a list of price series names.
 This is one of those TA functions where TA-Lib defines which price series it expects for input.
-Any time 'inputs' is an OrderedDict with one value that is a list, it means TA-Lib defined the expected price series names.
+Any time 'inputs' is an OrderedDict with one key, 'prices', and a list for a value, it means TA-Lib defined the expected price series names.
 You can override these just the same as undefined inputs, just make sure to use a list with the correct number of price series names! (it varies across functions)

-You can also use Function.inputs to get/set Function.info()['inputs'], and
-Function.parameters to get/set Function.info['parameters'].
-Let's expand on the
-other ways to set TA function parameters:
+You can also use ``Function.input_names`` to get/set the price series names, and ``Function.parameters`` to get/set the function parameters.
+Let's expand on the other ways to set TA function arguments:

 ```python
 from talib import MA_Type